 1. Will a massage chair fit through my front door if the room itself is large enough?

 Not necessarily.
-The front door is only one part of the route.
-You also need to check interior doors, hallway width, turns, stairs, and any elevator or landing constraints between the entrance and the final room.
+The front door is only one part of the delivery path.
+You also need to check interior doors, hallway width, turns, stairs, elevators, and the final room entry.

 2. What matters more: chair size or box size?

-For delivery logistics, the delivered or packaged form matters most.
-A chair’s final in-room footprint does not always tell you whether it can make it through the access path safely.
+For delivery logistics, the packaged or delivery-ready size usually matters most.
+The final in-room footprint does not always tell you whether the chair can safely pass through the access path.

 3. What if I live in an apartment or condo?